 - Sending the price of Bitcoin to true zero would be a monumental task and could be near-impossible.

-Bitcoin has been on an uptrend for much of its existence, with its price climbing from essentially zero to as high as $28,288 in under a decade.
-The cryptocurrency is one of the largest currencies in the world, and in its short lifespan has become one of the most profitable assets of all time.
+Bitcoin has mostly gone "up and to the right" for much of its existence, with its climbing from essentially zero to as high as $60,000 in under a decade.
+The original cryptocurrency is now one of the largest currencies in the world, and in its short lifespan has become one of the most profitable assets of all time.

-Despite this growth, Bitcoin’s detractors have long argued that it's only a matter of time before it collapses back to zero; former Bitcoin Cash proponent Calvin Ayre in July stated that Bitcoin is worthless, while American business tycoon Warren Buffett has frequently lambasted Bitcoin, and has told CNBC that all cryptocurrencies (Bitcoin included) are worthless.
+Despite this growth, Bitcoin’s detractors have long argued that it's only a matter of time before it collapses back to zero.

-Such institution investment is widely thought to have prompted its current bull run, and proof that the coin, which now has a market capitalization of over $500 billion, is here to stay.
+Such institutional investment is widely thought to have prompted Bitcoin's current bull run, and it's viewed as proof that the coin, which now has a market capitalization of over a trillion dollars, is here to stay.

 But what would it actually take for Bitcoin to lose 100% of its value?
 As it turns out, a lot.

 In 2018, two Yale University economists (Yukun Liu and Aleh Tsyvinski) published a report titled 'Risks and Returns of Cryptocurrency,' in which the authors examined the risk of Bitcoin collapsing to zero in the span of a day.

 By using Bitcoin's historic returns to calculate its risk-neutral disaster probability, the authors found that the likelihood of an unspecified disaster crashing Bitcoin to zero ranged from between 0% to 1.3%, and was around 0.4% at the time of publication.
 For comparison, Tsyvinski stated that the euro (EUR) has a 0.009% chance of the same, in an interview with YaleNews.